Brugada Syndrome

 Currently, there is no cure for Brugada syndrome.
 But there are ways to protect people from the dangerous consequences of the disease.
 An implanted cardioverter defibrillator (ICD) can help prevent sudden death linked to Brugada syndrome.
 When this device detects the start of an arrhythmia, it will either try to stop it with pacing or deliver a shock to reset it back into its regular rhythm.

 Medicines may also help prevent arrhythmias.
-Another possible treatment option may be a cardiac ablation.
+Another possible, but rare, treatment choice may be a cardiac ablation.
 In this procedure, a small area of heart tissue found to cause the dangerous arrhythmia is destroyed.
-Discuss all options with a qualified healthcare provider.
+Discuss all choices with a qualified healthcare provider.

 It's also important to stay away from certain medicines that can make Brugada syndrome worse.